-- What Is Included in a Background Check?
+- What Is a Passport?

-- Passport Application
+- Getting a Passport

-- Passport Background Check?
+- Background Check?

 - Can You Run a Background Check on Yourself?

 A passport allows you to travel internationally and identifies you as a U.S. citizen.